Abdul Ghafoor (footballer): Dhaka Wanderers

-In 1963, Dhaka Wanderers formed a strong team to participate in the Aga Khan Gold Cup, acquiring Ghafoor along with national teammates Ghulam Abbas Baloch, Muhammad Umer, Abdullah Rahi, Yousuf Sr., and Yousuf Jr. from defending champions Victoria, who had withdrawn from the tournament.
+In 1963, Dhaka Wanderers formed a strong team to participate in the 1963 Aga Khan Gold Cup, acquiring Ghafoor along with national teammates Ghulam Abbas Baloch, Muhammad Umer, Abdullah Rahi, Yousuf Sr., and Yousuf Jr. from defending champions Victoria, who had withdrawn from the tournament.
 After defeating Police AC, Nepal XI, Pakistan Eastern Railway, and Indonesia XI in the semi-final, the club eventually lost 1–2 to Pakistan Railways in the final.

-Dilkusha SC
+Dilkusha

 Ghafoor also played for Dilkusha SC in 1962, 1964 and 1967.
 He helped the side finish runner-up in the First Division in 1969.

 EPIDC

 In 1970, Ghafoor transferred to EPIDC.
 He helped the club win the First Division during his lone spell.

 Karachi Port Trust

-In 1971, Ghafoor joined Karachi Port Trust as a player and then became coach of the club before retiring from the team via golden handshake in 2000.
+After the independence of Bangladesh in 1971, Ghafoor joined Karachi Port Trust as a player and then became coach of the club before retiring from the team via golden handshake in 2000.

+Return to Dhaka Mohammedan

+In 1977, Ghafoor was among several Pakistani footballers recruited by Bangladeshi club Dhaka Mohammedan, alongside Ashiq Ali, Afzal Hussain and Fazlur Rahman.
+Ghafoor was the only one to remain for the entire season.
+Fellow Pakistani international Amir Bakhsh subsequently arrived at Mohammedan in 1979, but illness prevented him from making an appearance.

 International career

 Ghafoor made his national team debut in 1959 after receiving a call-up from coach John McBride, for a friendly tour in Burma and Indo-China.
 He subsequently played in December the same year at the 1960 AFC Asian Cup qualification held in India.
 Ghafoor along with fellow national teammate Qayyum Changezi were also the only Pakistani players selected to be part of the preliminary West Asian Region All-Stars team after the tournament.

 Ghafoor was also part of the Pakistan team under the captainship of Muhammad Umer that played the 1962 Merdeka Tournament, where Pakistan reached the final but lost narrowly to Indonesia by 1–2.

 In 1964, Abdul Ghafoor toured China with the national team and then was made vice-captain for a friendly tour in Ceylon in 1965 and the 1965 RCD Cup in Iran.